The Collector's Guide to T206

 PSA 1 (Poor) Liquid and accessible — easiest cards to find and buy.
 Limited appreciation potential for commons.
 For The Big 6, often the only realistic way in.
 Entry Level

-PSA 1.5 – 2 (Fair–Good) Right for name collectors who want an authenticated HOF example without stretching the budget.
+PSA 1.5 – 2 (Fair–Good) Right for collectors who want an authenticated HOF example without stretching the budget.
+Look for solid eye appeal — cards where a back stain or paper flaw dinged the grade but the front presents cleanly offer strong value.
 Starter

 PSA 3 – 4 (VG–VG-EX) The sweet spot for T206.
 Cards show clear imagery, most details intact, and represent the best balance of affordability and future appreciation potential.
 Best Value